spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 (ii) a more complex expression constructed by combining smaller valid expressions using Boolean license operators.

-There MUST NOT be white space between a license-id and any following `+`.
+There MUST NOT be any space between a license-id and any following `+`.
 This supports easy parsing and backwards compatibility.

-There MUST be white space on either side of the operator "WITH".
-There MUST be white space and/or parentheses on either side of the operators `AND` and `OR`.
+There MUST be at least one space on either side of the operators `AND`, `OR`, and "WITH".

-In the `tag:value` format, a license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.
+A license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.

 ## Case sensitivity

 License expression operators (`AND`, `and`, `OR`, `or`, `WITH` and `with`) should be matched in a *case-sensitive* manner, i.e., letters must be all upper case or all lower case.

 License identifiers (including license exception identifiers) used in SPDX documents or source code files should be matched in a *case-insensitive* manner.
 In other words, `MIT`, `Mit` and `mIt` should all be treated as the same identifier and referring to the same license.
 However, please be aware that it is often important to match with the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
 This is because the canonical identifier's case is used in the URL of the license's or exception's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

 For user defined license identifiers, only the variable part (after `LicenseRef-`) is case insensitive.
 This means, for example, that `LicenseRef-Name` and `LicenseRef-name` should be treated as the same identifier and considered to refer to the same license, while `licenseref-name` is not a valid license identifier.

-The same applies to `AdditionRef-` user defined identifiers.
+The same applies to `AdditionRef-` user defined addition identifiers, as well as to `DocumentRef-` for referencing other SPDX documents.

 ## Simple license expressions